 It is important also to note that our skip bins have a weight allowance, as do most standard skip bins.

 Things you CANNOT put in a skip bin

-There are certain waste types which are prohibited from all skip bins.
+There are certain waste types that are prohibited from all skip bins.
 Such waste types include hazardous materials, asbestos, gas bottles, insulation material of any kind, and liquids (oils, paint, chemicals).

 4 Waste Walk-In Skip Bins’ skip bins have additional restrictions, which in addition to the waste mentioned above, prohibit the following: bulk paper (newspapers, office paper, junk mail), woodchips, mulch, soil, carpet, carpet underlay, bulk rubber, glass, mirrors, concrete, tiles, bricks, and fluorescent tubes.

 It’s important to check with your provider what is prohibited.
-Failer to adhere to the regulations can result in the skip bin being emptied on your property and not taken away for collection.
+Failure to adhere to the regulations can result in the skip bin being emptied on your property and not taken away for collection.